t4sk/t4sk.github.io/video-scripts/functions.md

 ### When is it useful to return multiple outputs?

 So when is it useful to return multiple outputs?
-It's useful when you want a function that aggregates multiple function outputs and values store in the smart contract and return all of them in a single function call.
+It's useful when you want a function that collect outputs of several functions and return all of them in a single function call.

 Let's say that we have functions `f` and `g`.

-`f` returns some variable `y`
-and `g` returns some variable `z`
-One way to get the value of `y` and `z` is call the functions `f()` and `g()` individually.
+One way to get the outputs of `f` and `g` is to call the functions individually.
 That's 2 function calls.
-Another way is to write a function that calls `f` and `g` and returns the two values `y` and `z` in one function call.
+Another way is to write a function that calls `f` and `g` and returns the two outputs in a single function call.

 # destructuring assignment

-How would you assign variables to the output of a function that returns multiple values?
+How do you assign variables to the output of a function that returns multiple values?

-You use destructuring assignment.
-It's easier to understand by example than to explain what `destructing assignment` is .
+You use destructuring assignments.

+It's easier to understand by example than to explain what it is .
 So let's go through an example using actual code.

-Here we are assigning the outputs of function the `returnMultipleVals`.
+Here we are assigning the outputs of the function `returnMultipleVals`.

-Notice that the type of variables declared, here on the left side, is consistent with the type of values being returned from the function being called.
+Notice that the type of variables declared, here on the left side, is consistent with the type of values being returned from the function call.

 You dont have to assign all values.
 If a function returns three parameters, but you dont care about the second output, this is how you do it.

 Here you are telling Solidity that, you need the first output, not the second, so you omit declaring the type and naming it, and you also need the 3rd output.

 # In this video

 In this video

-- we went over the syntax of writing a function

-function name, data type and variable name for each input, other declaration (like the keyword `public`, `view`, `pure`) and types of outputs to return.

-- we tried to compile in Remix public functions with different data types as inputs and outputs, In both cases, as inputs and outputs,
+- we tried to compile public functions with different data types as inputs and outputs, In both cases
-  - map can be not be used
+  - map cant be used
-  - multi dimensional fixed array can be used
+  - multi dimensional fixed size array can be used
-  - multi dimensional dynamic sized array (does not compile, but does with if the experimental feature `ABIEncoderV2` is enable)
+  - multi dimensional dynamic sized array (cannot)
-  - array (also compiles, but not recommended to use, unless you can put a upper bound to the array size and gas consumption)
+  - array (compiles, but be careful and you should put a upper bound to the array size)
-- We also went learned how to write functions that return multiple values.
+- We also learned how to write functions that return multiple values.
   - these outputs can be
     - named
     - or assigned
-- Finally we saw how to assign variables from a function that outputs multple values.
+- Finally we saw how to assign variables from a function that return multple values.

 Thanks for watching.